 I'm a graduate student pursuing an M.S. in computer science at Texas State University.
 I have a B.S. in electrical and computer engineering and engineering and public policy from Carnegie Mellon University, and before coming back to school I spent several years on a microprocessor verification team at ARM.

 I'm currently a graduate research assistant in Dr. Martin Burtscher's Efficient Computing Laboratory, working on energy-efficient high-performance computing.
-I am particularly interested in techniques (both in software and via architectural/microarchitectural support) for the efficient acceleration of irregular codes using GPUs.
+I am particularly interested in architectural/microarchitectural support for the efficient acceleration of irregular codes using GPUs, and I am also interested in software techniques to support the GPU execution of these applications.
 I'm very excited to have this work supported by a 2011 NSF Graduate Research Fellowship.